smartarch/extremexp-llm/patterns.md

 ---

-Rationale: Can the LLM determine if a trace of tasks can occur? (negative test)
+Rationale: Can the LLM determine that a trace of tasks can occur in a specific initial situation? (negative test)

 Parameters: